davidshilkret/Raydreams.MicroCMS/README.md

 * Create an Azure Account with a Free Pay-As-You-Go subscription.
 * Create a new Azure Function Resource.
 You can use a Windows or Liunx App Service.
     * You can use the Data Storage account created with it but I suggest giving it a better name like `blogdevsa01`
-* Fork this repo and publish the project to our new Azure Function
+* Fork this repo and publish the main function app project to our new Azure Function
     * You can publish from Visual Studio or just accept the default YML script from Deployment Center
     * Make sure you are using Azure Function runtime v4 (this is NOT the same as the .NET version)
     * Make sure you set `FUNCTIONS_WORKER_RUNTIME=dotnet-isolated` in Configuration.